apptainer/singularity-userdocs/singularity_and_docker.rst

     sudo singularity build lolcow.sif lolcow.def

-creates a Singularity container in SIF by bootstrapping from the public ``godlovedc/lolcow`` image from the Docker Hub.
+creates a Singularity container in SIF by bootstrapping from the public ``godlovedc/lolcow`` image from Docker Hub.

 In the above definition file, ``docker`` is one of numerous, possible bootstrap agents; this, and other bootstrap agents receive attention :ref:`in the appendix <build-docker-module>`.

 ..
 TODO-ND remote builder content

-Through :ref:`the means for authentication described above <sec:using_prebuilt_private_images>`, definition files permit use of private images hosted via the Docker Hub.
+Through :ref:`the means for authentication described above <sec:using_prebuilt_private_images>`, definition files permit use of private images hosted via Docker Hub.
 For example, if the file ``mylolcow.def`` has contents

 .. code-block:: singularity